opendatasoft/ods-documentation/source/sourcing_and_processing_data/loading_data.rst

 .. note::

     You can find a example of dataset images on `discovery <https://discovery.opendatasoft.com>`_.
-The source can be download.
+The source can be downloaded.